bins0000/Text-Redactor/README.md

 ### test_phones.py
 Several phone numbers with unique patterns are given to test if phone redactor function can catch the phone numbers in these various patterns.

+# Outputs
+The outputs are written into a specified folder on the same level as project1/ The output file will have the same name as the input with .redacted appended as an extention.
+`"./"+output_path + fileName + ".redacted"`